Tag Archives: Leon Uris

 Photographing Ireland

-Dev’s death ends the book’s 8-page chronology, which begins in 10,000 BC when the island emerged from the receding Ice Age.
+Dev’s death ends the book’s 8-page chronology, which begins at 10,000 BC when the island emerged from the receding Ice Age.
 Naturally, the book included a map and, like the island itself, was divided into two sections: The Republic and Ulster.

-Aside from the images of sectarian violence in the North, most of Jill’s photographs show a mid-twentieth century Ireland without much hint of the rapid modernization that would arrive in the coming decades, and certainly since 2000.
+Aside from the images of sectarian violence in the North, most of Jill’s photographs show a mid-twentieth century Ireland without much hint of the rapid modernization that emerged in the coming decades, and certainly since 2000.
 In this regard her images of the country are similar to those of American photographer Dorothea Lange, who arrived in County Clare in September 1954 on an assignment for Life magazine.
 See my September 2024 post, “Remembering Dorothea Lange’s ‘Irish Country People’“.

 I’ll return to my exploration of the Uris’s visit and their work in future posts.